 These points can be redeemed for cash at a 1 point=1 dollar ratio, OR you could redeem towards travel and get 25% more, OR you could transfer the points 1 for 1 to numerous frequent flyer airline or hotel partners.
 While the card does come with a steep $95 annual fee that is a small price to pay for the incredible value of the generous rewards program and all the added benefits you’ll enjoy like trip cancellation/interruption insurance. *This offer and/or promotion may have since changed, expired, or is no longer available.

 Capital One® Spark® Miles Select for Business –This is our favorite business card offered by Capital One because of the combination of features that comes with it.
 This business card will earn cardholders a solid 1.5 miles per $1 spent on every purchase, every day AND it comes with a one-time 20,000 bonus miles after you spend $3,000 in the first 3 months.
-Cardholders will pay 0% interest until February 2017, after that, the on-going APR is 13.24%-21.24% variable.
+Cardholders will pay 0% interest for 9 months, after that, the on-going APR is 13.24%-21.24% variable.
 There are no limits to the number of miles you can earn and miles won’t expire.
 Miles can be used for more than just travel, too.
 You can redeem for past travel purchases, pay for upcoming travel expenses, or redeem for cash back, gift cards, and more.
 There is no annual fee to carry the Capital One Spark Miles for Business Credit Card.

 Which Card is Right for Your Business?